Stetson University: Student life

 Stetson has approximately 20 honorary academic and professional organizations and over 100 other student organizations on campus.
-The Greek Community at Stetson consists of approximately 30 percent of the student body.
+The Greek Community at Stetson consists of approximately 30 percent of the student body, hosting chapters of 8 fraternities and 9 sororities.

 Patrick Smith Model United States Senate

 Stetson University hosts a college-level Model United States Senate program (established in 1970) every year in March.

 Athletics

-Stetson is a member of the National Collegiate Athletic Association, and the university's 18 intercollegiate men's and women's teams compete on the Division I level in the ASUN Conference, the Pioneer Football League (Football Championship Subdivision - FCS) and MAAC – Metro Atlantic Athletic Conference.
+Stetson is a member of the National Collegiate Athletic Association, and the university's 20 intercollegiate men's and women's teams compete on the Division I level in the ASUN Conference, the Pioneer Football League (Football Championship Subdivision - FCS) and MAAC – Metro Atlantic Athletic Conference.
 The school's mascot is "John B.", a stylized version of John B. Stetson, the benefactor for whom the university is named.
 The basketball, baseball, men's and women's tennis, women's golf, men's and women's soccer, sand volleyball and softball teams have either earned conference championships or gained national rankings or recognition.

 Since 1970, the baseball program has earned seven ASUN Conference championships and 16 trips to the NCAA Regionals.
 In 2013, women's basketball made its third NCAA tournament appearance.
 The team won the A-Sun Conference Championship in 2005, 2011, and 2013.
 Stetson also has a signature win in the 2024 NCAA regional against the University of Alabama.
 Stetson participated in football from 1901 until 1956 achieving an all-time record of 155–127–27 (.545).
 The football team earned its 100th victory in 1935.
 In 2010, university officials gathered information and evaluated the feasibility of starting a Division I-AA (now Football Championship Subdivision) non-scholarship program.
 In March 2011, SU president Wendy B. Libby announced the return of Hatters Football. and the addition of women's lacrosse.
 In July 2011, Stetson named Roger A. Hughes as head football coach.
 Stetson's sand volleyball team had its inaugural season in 2012, after the sport was officially approved for conference play.
 In 2013, both the lacrosse and football teams played their first games.